 want to know how they can help.
 They need to hear from you.
 Even in these unprecedented times,

-find ways for employees to enjoy their workplace and take time to recognize extraordinary efforts.
+find ways for employees to enjoy their work and take time to recognize extraordinary efforts.

 Thrive in the New Normal.